Technology Explainer

 Why It Matters

 Computational kernels running on Signaloid's compute platform compute the same kinds of distribution outputs as a set of Monte Carlo repetitions, but with distributions that do not vary across executions.
-As a result, running your computational kernels on Signaloid's compute platform often provides stronger guarantees of convergence at the same time as providing faster execution.
+As a result, running your computational kernels on Signaloid's compute platform often provides stronger guarantees of convergence at the same time as providing faster execution (at least 2x faster and up to 120x faster, for an open benchmark based on the HJM framework and developed by Intel, as detailed below).

 The Technical Details